taetscher/handballStats/README.md

 - now, this should only come on the push_test branch!

 This has been added after branching, in a seperate commit

+And this is push_test specific, one commit later